LUVCELEBS

 Years active2012–present

-Olivia Kate Cooke (born 27 December 1993) is an English actress.
-In television, she has starred as Emma Decody in the thriller Bates Motel (2013–2017), Becky Sharp in the period drama Vanity Fair (2018), Alicent Hightower in the fantasy drama House of the Dragon (2022–present), and Sidonie Baker in the British spy thriller Slow Horses (2022-present).
+Olivia Kate Cooke (born 27 December 1993)[1] is an English actress.
+She is best known for her role as Alicent Hightower in the fantasy drama television series House of the Dragon (2022–present).
+In television, she has starred as Emma Decody in the thriller Bates Motel (2013–2017), Becky Sharp in the period drama Vanity Fair (2018), and a spy in the thriller Slow Horses (2022).

 Early life